Tele-EVOL/AI-Governance/README.md

 ## Acknowledgement

-This repository is maintained by the authors of the survey "Never Compromise to Vulnerabilities: A Comprehensive Survey on Al Governance" (TPAMI 2025).
+This repository is maintained by the authors of the survey "Never Compromise to Vulnerabilities: A Comprehensive Survey on Al Governance" (submitted to TPAMI).
 The taxonomy and organization are derived directly from this work.
 We are inspired by the open-source spirit of repositories like [Awesome-LM-SSP](https://github.com/ThuCCSLab/Awesome-LM-SSP), [LLM Security](https://llmsecurity.net/), and [Awesome LLM Security](https://github.com/corca-ai/awesome-llm-security).